 The HDCP Transmitter must write the RepeaterAuth_Stream_Manage message specifying Type value assigned to the Content Stream, to the attached HDCP Repeater at least 100ms before the transmission of the corresponding Content Stream after HDCP Encryption.
 The HDCP Transmitter must only send the RepeaterAuth_Stream_Manage message corresponding to the encrypted Content Stream it will transmit to the HDCP Repeater.
 The HDCP Transmitter initializes seq_num_M to 0 at the beginning of the HDCP Session i.e. after AKE_Init is sent.
+It is incremented by one after the transmission of every RepeaterAuth_Stream_Manage message.

 On receiving the RepeaterAuth_Stream_Manage message, the HDCP Repeater computes M' as given below.
 HMAC-SHA256 is computed over the concatenation of StreamID_Type (see Section 4.2.12) and seq_num_M values received as part of the RepeaterAuth_Stream_Manage message.
 All values are in big-endian order.
-The key used for HMAC is SHA256(k_d).
+The key used for HMAC is SHA256(k_d). seq_num_M must never be reused during an HDCP Session for the computation of M' (or M).
+If seq_num_M rolls over, the HDCP Transmitter must disable HDCP Encryption if encryption is enabled, restart authentication by the transmission of a new r{tx} as part of the AKE_Init message.